HackYourFuture/JavaScript3/Week2/LESSONPLAN.md

 7. Baking the tomatoes
    X. Mixing the pasta with sauce

-If we do this synchronolously there is no chance of it becoming a good meal because the pasta would be cold by the time the vegetables are ready.
+If we do this synchronously there is no chance of it becoming a good meal because the pasta would be cold by the time the vegetables are ready.
 It would also take way too long this way.
 So let's fix that!

 1. Think about how to do this asynchronously; which tasks could be run at the same time?
 What steps should wait for what other steps?
 Try to write down a basic recipe (don't write any code yet!)
 2. Now convert your recipe to pseudocode (in markdown).
 The point is to name functions and show which functions call which other functions.
 The logic should be there but we'll write the code in the next step.